janhenckens/alfredapp-trello/README.md

 *Note that using Workflows (like this one) with Alfred requires that you have a [Powerpack](http://www.alfredapp.com/powerpack/) license.*

+##Note: update 1.4.0 adds support for the newly released Alfred 3.
+It should also be backwards compatible with Alfred 2, if you see any issue, please report those [here](https://github.com/janhenckens/alfredapp-trello/issues).##

-#### :point_right: [Download the latest version of the workflow](https://github.com/janhenckens/alfredapp-trello/releases/download/v1.3.0/Trello.for.Alfred.alfredworkflow). :point_left:
+#### :point_right: [Download the latest version of the workflow](https://github.com/janhenckens/alfredapp-trello/releases/download/v1.4.0/Trello.for.Alfred.alfredworkflow). :point_left:

 ![Board search example](https://raw.githubusercontent.com/janhenckens/alfredapp-trello/gh-pages/assets/alfred_trello_example.png)